 - rapid sedimentation from the uplifting Southern Alps to the west,

 - active structures related to the plate boundary,

 - An active shelf canyon system that rapidly descends from the continental shelf at water depths of about 150 m to the floor of the Bounty Trough at 1.5 km.

 - The Campbell Plateau – a vast expanse of thinned and submerged continental crust off the east coast of the South Island.

 A little farther away, we can reach other unique localities:

 - New Zealand’s subantarctic islands.

-The University of Otago’s research vessel, Polaris II, has three tools that are used for high-frequency seismic imaging of the seafloor and the geology below.
-The electro-acoustic sub-bottom profiler, or boomer, has been used by the department since the early 1990’s to record single-channel analogue seismic data on the continental shelf and South Island lake floors.
-This has been complemented and upgraded by the arrival of a new Teledyne-Benthos towfish in 2008.
-The new towfish contains a 1-10 kHz CHIRP sub-bottom profiler and an interferometric sidescan system (C3D).
-All three tools now can be recorded digitally and merged with location information from a variety of GPS and other positioning systems.
+The University of Otago’s research vessel, Polaris II, has three main tools that can be used simultaneously for high-frequency seismic and acoustic imaging of the seafloor and the geology below.
+Our electro-acoustic sub-bottom profiler, or ‘boomer’, has been used by the department since the early 1990’s to record single-channel analogue seismic data on the continental shelf and South Island lake floors.
+This is complemented by a modern 24-channel micro-eel receiver array from Geometrics that enables us to produce high-resolution stacked seismic images of the seafloor.
+Higher resolution sub-bottom imaging is done through a 1-10 kHz CHIRP sub-bottom profiler from Teledyne Benthos, and multibeam bathymetric mapping is undertaken by an R2Sonic multibeam echosounder.
+All three tools are recorded digitally and merged with location information from a variety of GNSS positioning systems on board.